Vinicius-L-R-Matos/my_vault_posts/content/posts/Building a Blog System Using Obsidian.md

 </style>
 ```

-Now, when posting an image, just ==| logo or profile== input in the description for the style you want on it:
+Now, when refering to an image, just ==| logo or profile== input in the description for the style you want on it:
 ```
 <!-- Now you can use the first word in the Vault image call to determinate the style! -->